- Prayer and Worship

 Why does marriage matter?
 Why choose to get married?
 Why work to stay married?
 These and other such questions are on people's minds today.

-For help in answering the questions many will turn to social science research.
+For help in answering these questions many will turn to social science research.
 Fortunately there is a lot of helpful information in the research that affirms the role and value of marriage for individuals, families, and society.

 Each topic is presented using the same format: (1) a summary of the state of the issue, including statistical information with sources; (2) key points from social science research: and (3) key points from a sampling of church teaching.
-Much more could be said about all the topics, of course, so we encourage you to add your own points and to customize the presentations to suit your needs.

 By accepting this message, you will be leaving the website of the